Credit: King’s Cross Coal Drops Yard

 The strategy involves:

-• Implement an energy recycling system: Waste heat from office air-conditioning is repurposed to provide hot water for homes.
+• Implementing an energy recycling system: Waste heat from office air-conditioning is repurposed to provide hot water for homes.

 • Reforming the district heating system: Transitioning from gas-fired CHP units to heat recovery and ground or air source heat pumps.